worldcoin/world-id-starter-hardhat/README.md

 ### Setting your signal

-The signal adds an additional layer of protection to the World ID Proof, it makes sure that the input provided to the contract is the one the person who generated the proof intended (more on [signals](https://id.worldcoin.org/docs/about/glossary#signal)).
+The signal adds an additional layer of protection to the World ID ZKP, it makes sure that the input provided to the contract is the one the person who generated the proof intended (more on [signals](https://id.worldcoin.org/docs/about/glossary#signal)).
 By default this contract expects an address (`receiver`), but you can update it to be any arbitrary string.

 To update the signal, you should change the `input` on the `abi.encodePacked(input).hashToField()` line.
 You should provide the exact same string when initializing the JS widget, to make sure the proof includes them.